lunatic-solutions/lunatic/README.md

 Lunatic's design is all about spawning _super lightweight_ processes, also known as green threads or [go-routines][8] in other runtimes.
 Lunatic's processes are fast to create, have a small memory footprint and a low scheduling overhead.
-They are designed for **MASSIVE** concurrency.
+They are designed for **massive** concurrency.
 It's not uncommon to have hundreds of thousands of such processes concurrently running in your app.

 Some common use cases for processes are: